 OPNFV Platform Overview

-As a testing and integration project, OPNFV brings together upstream components across compute, storage and network virtualization in order to create an end-to-end platform.
+As a common NFVI platform, OPNFV brings together upstream components across compute, storage and network virtualization in order to create an end-to-end platform.
 Activities within OPNFV focus on integration of components, end-to-end stack testing and automated build and deployment of the integrated environment.
 Continuous integration and automated testing of the platform for key NFV use cases is key to ensure that the platform meets NFV industry needs.
-Another key focus is refining new requirements and features necessary to the platform and working closely with upstream communities to incorporate these capabilities within their code bases.
+Another key focus is creating compliance and verification programs to dramatically slash the operations team effort.

-Virtual network functions range from mobile deployments, where mobile gateways (e.g. SGW, PGW, etc.) and related functions (e.g. MME, HLR, PCRF, etc.) are deployed as VNFs, to deployments with “virtual” customer premise equipment (CPE), tunneling gateways (e.g. VPN gateways), firewalls or application level gateways and filters (e.g. web and email traffic filters) to test and diagnostic equipment (e.g. SLA monitoring).
+Virtual network functions range from mobile deployments (5G/LTE), where mobile gateways (e.g. SGW, PGW, etc.) and related functions (e.g. MME, HLR, PCRF, etc.) are deployed as VNFs, to deployments with “virtual” customer premise equipment (CPE), tunneling gateways (e.g. VPN gateways), firewalls or application level gateways and filters (e.g. web and email traffic filters) to test and diagnostic equipment (e.g. SLA monitoring).

-These VNF deployments need to be easy to operate, scale, and evolve – independently from the type of VNF being deployed.
+These VNF deployments need to be easy to operate, scale, and evolve – independently from the type of NFVI being deployed.
 OPNFV is a flexible platform, which can support a set of qualities and use-cases such as the following:

 - The common mechanism for life-cycle management of VNFs, which include deployment, instantiation, configuration, start and stop, upgrade/downgrade and final decommissioning.

 - The consistent mechanism for onboarding, specifying and interconnecting VNFs, VNFCs and PNFs; agnostic of the physical network infrastructure, network overlays, etc., i.e., virtual link.